-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 However, a report Sunday from Ian Rapoport of the NFL Network — the league’s official arm — appeared to throw a lot of cold water on what has been all the heat surrounding Wilson of late.

-Rapoport said that while the Seahawks have taken calls from teams about Wilson — including the Chicago Bears, a team on Wilson’s list of approved destinations and thought to be seriously pursuing a deal — Seattle has not “reciprocated’’ or engaged in any negotiations.
+Rapoport said that while the Seahawks have taken calls from teams about Wilson — including the Chicago Bears, a team on Wilson’s list of approved destinations and thought to be seriously pursuing a deal — Seattle has not “reciprocated” or engaged in any negotiations.

-“No one I’ve spoken with has said that Seattle has actually engaged in any of these talks,’’ Rappoport said.
+“No one I’ve spoken with has said that Seattle has actually engaged in any of these talks,” Rapoport said.

-Noting that Wilson has a no-trade clause and that any trade would come with a lot of complications such as his $39 million dead cap hit for the Seahawks in 2021, Rapoport said of a trade that it is “is a long way from anything happening here.’’
+Noting that Wilson has a no-trade clause and that any trade would come with a lot of complications such as his $39 million dead cap hit for the Seahawks in 2021, Rapoport said of a trade that it “is a long way from anything happening here.”

-He also said a team like the Bears may want to know within the next day or so if the Seahawks would actually engage in talks for Wilson since if the answer is no, they will want to move on and begin building their team without him.
+He also said a team such as the Bears may want to know within the next day or so if the Seahawks would actually engage in talks for Wilson.
+If the answer is no, they would want to move on and begin building their team without him.

 So in that sense, the next 48 hours could speak volumes about Wilson’s future, though Rapoport’s report indicates not to expect anything to happen.